chirilavictor/reader/README.md

 ### Development status

-Reading racer is in early prototype stage of development.
-The most recent stable version is deployed here: https://readingracer.herokuapp.com/.
+Reading racer is in early stage development.